Do Automatic Water Faucets Actually Save Water? - Shop Best Quality Bathroom Fixtures Online

 • Study: Gauley and Koeller (2010)

-• Findings: According to this report, sensor-operated faucets can save between 30% to 50% more water compared to traditional manual faucets.
-The research conducted by Veritec Consulting Inc. showed that automatic faucets reduce water usage by minimizing the flow duration and preventing continuous water flow when the faucet is not in use (Houzz).
+• Findings: According to this report, sensor-operated faucets can save 30% to 50% more water compared to traditional manual faucets.
+Research conducted by Veritec Consulting Inc. showed that automatic faucets reduce water usage by minimizing the flow duration and preventing continuous water flow when the faucet is not in use (Houzz).

 3. Millennium Dome “Watercycle” Experiment